MothershipApp/mothership-cli/README.md

 ## Installing

 This will go quick.
-There are a couple items that you're going to need to run Mothership CLI.
+There are a few items that you're going to need to run Mothership CLI.
 Follow the instructions below to install AWS CLI and NodeJS before you install Mothership CLI.

 ### Requirements